swcarpentry/python-novice-inflammation/learners/setup.md

 ## Install Python

 In this lesson, we will be using Python 3 with some of its most popular scientific libraries.
-Although one can install a plain-vanilla Python and all required libraries by hand, we recommend installing [Anaconda][anaconda-website], a Python distribution that comes with everything we need for the lesson.
+One can install a plain-vanilla Python and all required libraries by hand.
-Detailed installation instructions for various operating systems can be found on The Carpentries [template website for workshops][anaconda-instructions] and in [Anaconda documentation][anaconda-install].

 ## Obtain lesson materials